 Running and managing your own business is hard work.
 You’re likely on 24/7.
 You’re thinking, breathing and sleeping your business day in and day out—no matter how hard you try to switch off.
 The bigger your business becomes the bigger the ideas, thoughts, issues and stresses creep into your everyday being.

-As an efficiency expert, I often talk to people who are brand new to business or thinking about starting a business.
-What’s the first thing I tell them?
+As efficiency experts, the Omania Terry team, led by Omania Terry herself, often talk to people who are brand new to business or thinking about starting a business.
+What’s the first thing she tells them?
 It’s hard work!
-I remember one new owner saying they took a redundancy and bought a business because it would be easier.
-No way, I said.
+Omania remembers one new owner saying they took a redundancy and bought a business because it would be easier.
+No way, she said.

-In a previous article I’ve touched on best practice essentials for starting your own business.
+In a previous article we’ve touched on best practice essentials for starting your own business.
 But what do you need to do if you’re just starting?

 Assessing the situation